-The overall rig and weight affect average speed and aerodynamics.
-Unbalanced bags and gear create an imbalance in the setup, diverting the riders’ attention to correcting the bike.
-Also, heavier bicycles generate higher inertia, a rider’s worst enemy.
+The overall rig and weight affect average speed and aerodynamic drag.
+Unbalanced bags and gear create an imbalance in the setup, diverting your attention to correcting the bike.
+Also, heavier bicycles generate higher inertia, a cyclist’s worst enemy.

 A well-weighted bike will, however, accelerate quicker on descents, but the opposite occurs uphill.
 We recommend a straight-line baggage composition to reduce drag while riding, thus improving the average pace.
 Heavier bikes naturally require more effort up hills and increase braking distance, making riding more stressful.

 However, keep in mind that after a certain point, lowering your bike’s weight provides only marginal gains that are not worth the price.
-At that point, it might be better to focus on other areas such as your posture and aerodynamics.
+At that point, it might be better to focus on other areas such as your posture and riding in an aero position.

 10. Get the Right Clothing and Gear